 Notes on Glazes

-We have to clarify what we mean when we refer to a glaze by name.
 Glaze names are not regulated by an international authority, as are the species of plants and animals, or vintages of wine.
 People can call a glaze anything they want, and many times they do it for reasons I don’t share.
-Since my work has led me to search for the most beautiful glazes that have ever been made, and to figure out how they did it, when I use an established name for a glaze, it must at least share the defining characteristics of the original glaze.
-Some of my attempts to make celadon, for example, are not at the same level of perfection as Song dynasty pieces, but if it is too different from the platonic model, I wouldn’t call it celadon.
+My work has led me to search for the most beautiful glazes that have ever been made, and to figure out how they did it.
+When I use an established name for a glaze, it must share the defining characteristics of the original glaze.
+Some of my attempts to make celadon, for example, are not at the same level of perfection as Song dynasty pieces, but if it is too different from the model, I wouldn’t call it celadon.
 Some people do.

 Sèves blue glaze is so-called because it’s designed after another model.
 Sèvres is a city in central France where porcelain has been made for royalty since the middle of the 18th century, and continues to the present.
 Early pieces were designed to mimic Asian wares, which was the French fashion at the time.
 The shiny blue was used as a background for fine-lined polychrome decoration, done with lower fired overglazes and gold.
 The point was to get it as clear and shiny as possible, in order to bring out the most brilliant cobalt color over a white clay body.
 My formula is high in feldspar, lime and silica, which produces the shiniest and clearest formula I have found.